AaronCCWong/Help/README.md

 I will implement user authentication in rails.
 By the end of this phase, users will be able to log in and review restaurants that are already in the database.
 The website will not be limited to users who are signed up but only signed up users can write reviews.
+Users will also have a show page to update their profiles.
 Pushing to Heroku is the most important part of this day.

 [Details][phase-one]